dschoenig/eat/docs/r_interface.md

 ### 4.1 Checking for duplicates

 Duplicate studies and assessors in the database can be detected with the `CheckForDuplicateStudies()` and `CheckForDuplicateAssessors()` functions.
 If called without any arguments, these functions will look for duplicates already present within the database.
-Instead, by providing a data frame that could be used for the corresponding `Create…()` functions, the data frame will be matched against entries in the database.
+By providing a data frame that could be used for the corresponding `Create…()` functions, the data frame will be matched against entries in the database.

 Duplicate checking involves exact and fuzzy matching.
-However, a fuzzy match are not returned if an exact match has already been found for the same combination of entries.
+However, fuzzy matches are not returned if an exact match has already been found for the same combination of entries.
 Similarly, only the first matching field will be returned.
 To show all matches, set `all.entries=TRUE`.
 As with the `Get…()` functions ([section 3](#3-data-retrieval)), the argument `ids.only = TRUE` can be used to return ID columns only.

 ```r
 # First, extract all records from the studies table